thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 adding-image-map-widget-marker-image:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-image-map-widget-10-pe.png
-        title: 'Use marker image function.
-Copy marker image function from the documentation and paste it into the "Marker image function" field;'
+        title: 'Copy marker image function from the documentation and paste it into the "Marker image function" field, and remove default markers;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-image-map-widget-11-pe.png
         title: 'Now we need to add new marker images.
-Remove default markers and click "Browse from gallery";'
+Click "Browse from gallery";'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-image-map-widget-12-pe.png
-        title: 'Upload new markers or select it from the your image gallery;'
+        title: 'Upload new markers for each device type;'

 adding-image-map-widget-title:
     0: